exo-cortex/exo-cortex.github.io/content/blog/rust_tricks_generic_output_functions.md

 ---

 I'm re-writing my [network-delay-differential-equations-solver](https://github.com/exo-cortex/dynamical_system_in_rust) from my master thesis --- this time in Rust (of course!).
 The idea is to learn more about the language.
 That's why I try to tackle problems by using clever new approaches that Rust enables me to do.
 Along the way I there've been a few tricks that I learned or that nice people taught me which made it or will make it into the program.
-This one came from a friend who's much more experienced in such things:
+This one came from a someone [(eqv)](https://github.com/eqv) who's much more experienced in such things:

 # Neat trick #1